Overview & Purpose

 Fun, Simple, & Effective Tools for Community Vitality & Placemaking

-This “Toolbox” (pdf) contains an overview of six tools used by UW-Extension:
+This “Toolbox” (pdf) contains an overview of seven tools used by UW-Extension:

 - First Impressions (UW Webpage) :Community “secret shopper” exchange to provide visitor perspective.